maxkudla/paypal-node-sdk-v2/README.md

     });
     ```
   * For multiple configuration support, have a look at the [sample](/samples/configuration/multiple_config.js)
-  * Invoke the rest api (eg: create a PayPal payment) with required parameters (eg: data, config_options, callback).
+  * Invoke the rest api (eg: create a PayPal payment) with required parameters (eg: data, config_options).

     ```js
     var newPayment = {